Insights Payroll

 What the payslip must show

 Overtime has to be itemised on the payslip.
-Bundling overtime into the gross-pay figure without a breakdown doesn’t meet MoHRE disclosure expectations and creates ambiguity in any subsequent dispute.
+Bundling overtime into the gross-pay figure without a breakdown doesn’t meet MoHRE disclosure expectations and creates ambiguity in any subsequent dispute — the full field list every slip needs is set out in our payslip format UAE guide.
 A compliant payslip shows:

 - Basic salary for the period.